 Book & book chapter

 6. Provencher MP, LeClere LE, Van Thiel GS, et al. Posterior instability of the shoulder.
 In: Angelo RL, Esch JC, Ryu RK, eds.
 AANA advanced arthroscopy the shoulder.
-Philadelphia, PA: Saunders; 2010. p.
+Saunders; 2010. p.
 115-23.

 Before publication, the manuscript editor will correct the manuscript such that it meets the standard publication format.
 The author(s) must respond within two days when the manuscript editor contacts the corresponding author for revisions.
 If the response is delayed, the manuscript’s publication may be postponed to the next issue.